zuplo/docs/docs/articles/tunnel-setup.md

 You should store the value as a secret using the recommended means of secret storage and environment variable injection for your platform.

-## Exposing Services using Tunnels
+## Configuring Services using Tunnels

 Now that you have your tunnel set up, refer to [configuring services](../cli/tunnels#configuring-services) through the CLI for